cahute/cahute/docs/references/cmake.rst

 .. _cmake-ref-setting-cahute-udev:

 ``CAHUTE_UDEV``
-    Enable building and installing the udev rule.
+    Enable building and installing the udev rules.

     This is enabled by default when building for Linux.